 Are sharks in Hawaii dangerous?

-Tiger sharks, in particular, are classified as the most dangerous in Hawaii as they are known to eat almost anything that they come across.
-They are also known to be quite aggressive and are known to attack humans when provoked.
-There have been numerous cases of people being attacked by tiger sharks and other sharks in Hawaiian waters, which is why it is important to be extra careful when swimming in these areas.
+Tiger sharks are the most dangerous in Hawaii, eating almost anything they come across.
+They are aggressive and can attack humans if provoked.
+There have been many cases of shark attacks in Hawaiian waters, so be extra careful when swimming.

 Conclusion